ellis882/charlies-restaurant-msp-4/README.md

 *

 ### Responsiveness / Mobile-Friendly
 The site's reponsiveness was continuously monitored during the development stage using Chromes *Dev Tools*.
-Further testing was done using [Lighthouse]() which allowed for testing on additional devices - no errors were recorded.
+Further testing was done using [Lighthouse desktop](validation/lighthouse-desktop.png) and [Lighthouse mobile](validation/lighthouse-mobile.png) which allowed for testing on additional devices.

 ### W3C Validation
 The CSS file was checked using [W3C CSS Validation](validation/css3-msp4.png).